pragunbhutani/dbt-llm-tools/README.md

 pip install ragstar
 ```

-### Basic Usage
+## Basic Usage - Chatbot

-How to multiply one number by another with this lib:
+How to load your dbt project into the Chatbot and ask questions about your data.

 ```Python
 from ragstar import Chatbot